Spotting Repeat Fraudsters (Device Fingerprinting)

 | Frida/instrumentation | No runtime hooks | Frida toolkit detected (commonly used to bypass security checks and manipulate API responses) |

 Remote access scams are growing.
-A fraudster calls a victim, convinces them to install TeamViewer, then controls their device to make transactions.
-The transaction comes from the victim's real device and real IP, so traditional signals look clean.
-Detecting active remote desktop software is one of the few ways to catch this pattern.
+A fraudster calls the victim and talks them into installing TeamViewer.
+Then he drives their device and makes the transaction himself.
+It comes off the victim's real device, on their real IP.
+Traditional signals look clean.
+Spotting active remote desktop software is one of the few ways to catch it.

 4. Behavioral Biometrics

-How someone uses a device is extremely difficult to fake at scale.
-This is where the newest and most powerful signals come from.
+How someone uses a device is very hard to fake at scale.
+The newest and strongest signals live here.

 Typing and keystroke dynamics: